IX - – Asymmetry I

 Jim continued to strap Connor into the bed.
-"Thousands would be an exaggeration.
-We have adapted a lot of the original Brüder technology into the devices we use today."
+“Thousands would be an exaggeration.
+We have adapted much of the original Brüder technology into the devices we use today.”

 “What is Brüder?”
 Mom asked.

-Jim looked over toward her and then me shaking his head in disapproval.
+Jim looked over toward her and then me.
+He shook his head in disapproval.
 What could I say?
 Jim was a Brüder, although he looked perfectly human.

 “I think, Mom, the question is ‘who are the Brüder’, and I don’t think it’s anything I can discuss at this point.”

 Jim looked up from one of the control panels.
-"That would probably be for the best.
-Maybe you should take your mother into another room for the time being, so I may work"
+“That would be for the best.
+Perhaps you should accompany your mother into another room so I may work.”

 I tugged at moms arm to move upstairs.
-"Can you save him?"
-I asked Jim.
+“Can you save him?”
+I asked.

-I followed Mom up the stairs and into the kitchen of my childhood, complete with the gaudy 70s brown and tan decor.
-I sat in a chair that I had not seen since I was in elementary school.
+I followed Mom up the stairs and into the kitchen of my childhood.
+I marveled at the gaudy 70s brown and tan decor.
+I sat in a chair that I’d not seen since I was in elementary school.

-"Mom, you realize that you are going to have to keep everything you've seen here to yourself," I said.
-"You can't tell anyone.
-Not even your closest friends, Charlie, me, no one."
+“Mom, you realize that you’re going to have to keep everything you’ve seen here to yourself,” I said.
+“You can’t tell anyone.
+Not even your closest friends, Charlie, me, no one.”

-"Believe me, I understand that," I said.
-"Maybe we need to think about having Connor blank your short term memory, so that you don't remember any of this."
+“Believe you me, I understand that,” I said.
+“Maybe we need to think about having Connor blank your short term memory so you don’t remember any of this.”

 Mom sat down in the seat across from me.
-She lit up a Kool menthol cigarette, not appearing thrilled.
-"I don't think I want him using that thing on me."
+She lit up a Kool menthol cigarette not looking at all thrilled.
+“I don’t think I want him using that thing on me.”